fix8mt/uri/README.md

 constexpr std::pair<std::string_view, std::string_view> get_named_pair(component what) const;
 ```
 Return a `std::pair` of `std::string_view` for the specified component.
 The `first` will be the component name, `second` the component value.
 Suitable
 for populating a JSON field.
-Throws a `std::excepption` if not a legal component.
+Throws a `std::exception` if not a legal component.

 ## `count`
 ```c++